Mixing magic oils reminds me so much of movies and books about witches creating potent potions.

 A Short (And Incomplete) History of Ritual Oils and Anointing Oils in Magic

-Most people likely associate ritual oils with religious traditions — namely Christian religions.
+Most people likely associate anointing oils with religious traditions — namely Christian religions.
 Various Christian lineages have used anointing oils on priests and other religious leaders to set them apart as sacred from the rest of the population.

 Other folk magic traditions like Hoodoo use conjure and "conditioning" oils, which consist of carrier oils, essential oils, herbs, stones, and other elements like gold and silver.

 Conjure oils are usually prepared by Hoodoo practitioners using specific recipes passed down throughout generations.
-I don’t know a lot about Hoodoo, but it’s best to get your conjure oils from a Hood Priest or Priestess.
+I don’t know a lot about Hoodoo, but it’s best to get your conjure oils from a Hoodoo Priest or Priestess.
 You’ll get a set of specific instructions on how to use it.

 In European-based magic and folk magic traditions, ritual oil recipes use many of the same ingredients — essential oils, herbs, stones, and other elements.

 We use oils to bless our bodies and magical tools in preparation for spell work.
 Or to “fix” or “dress” a candle for maximum magic.
 Specific oils are also used for specific rituals — for things like love, money, clarity, or protection.

 So, what is ritual oil and how does it work?